What is CPC?

 Each network or ad company usually sets the CPC by a bidding process or a formula.

-How CPC is Determined and Calculated for Each Network
+How is CPC Determined and Calculated for Each Network?

 However, most publishers use a third party to match and connect them to advertisers, such as yourself.

-These third parties or networks, in contract with the publisher, determine how the CPC is calculated and those networks also get a cut of the CPC.
+These third parties or networks, in contract with the publisher, determine how they’ll calculate CPC.

-Google and quite a few other networks use a bidding process to establish CPC.
-When you begin advertising with them, you will bid on how much you are willing to pay per click on ads with specific keywords.
+When you advertise with them, you will bid on how much you’re willing to pay per click on ads with specific keywords.

 Google then matches your ad and that keyword to a publisher.
 The more valuable the keyword and the higher the amount of traffic a website has, the higher the CPC will be.

-Below I have listed a few of the most widely used networks and ad types out there as well as how they determine your CPC.
+Below I have listed a few of the most widely used networks and ad types out there, as well as how they determine your CPC.

 Google Ads

-Google allows you to place ads in search, on private websites, or both.
 If you run ads on a private site, Google only gets a certain percentage of the CPC.
 However, if your ad is in search, they get all of it, as there is no publisher or website to pay.

 Google Ads uses the following equation to calculate CPC: